theGreyPilgrim42/PubPuzzler/README.md

 A new Flutter project.

 The folder structure is based on [this convention](https://felipeemidio.medium.com/folder-structure-for-flutter-with-clean-architecture-how-i-do-bbe29225774f).
+For even more [info](https://github.com/Flutterando/Clean-Dart/blob/master/README_en.md).

 ## ToDo
 - [x] Add countdown timer